Yleisradio/spring-rabbit-clojure/README.md

 ; Consume the message with my-handler-fn - msg is Message payload parsed from json to clojure map (rabbit/consume! queue-name (json-handler my-handler-fn))

+; Consume all messages from a queue (mainly for testing purposes) ; Returns a seq of messages where each message is a seq [headers payload] (rabbit/consume-queued! queue-name)
+; or
+(rabbit/consume-queued! queue-name read-timeout-ms)
 ```

 #### Declaring queues, exchanges and bindings